BleuBleu/FamiStudio/README.md

 Its feature set is designed to match [FamiTone2](https://shiru.untergrund.net/code.shtml "FamiTone2"), a popular audio library among NES homebrew developers.

+While I intend to keep this reference version simple and on-par with FamiTone2, it could easily be extended to support modified/unofficial FamiTone versions (3 and 4, by nesdoug for example), add support for more effects, or audio expansion chips.

 ![FamiStudio](https://github.com/BleuBleu/FamiStudio/blob/master/Wiki/MainWindow.png)

 ## Features